Sequential importance sampling for estimating expectations over the space of perfect matchings: Applications

 Card guessing experiments with feedback occur in Fisher's tasting tea \cite{fisher:1935}, in evaluation of randomized clinical trials \cite{BlackwellHodges, EfronClinicalTrial}, in ESP experiments \cite{DiaconisESPsearch}, and in optimal strategy in casino card games such as blackjack or baccarat \cite{ethier_levin_2005}.
 A review is in \cite{DiaconisCompleteFeedback,DiaconisGrahamHolmes}.
 The recent papers \cite{diaconis2020card,diaconis2020guessing} developed practical strategies which do perform close to optimal and gave bounds on the expected score under the optimal strategy.

-Given a shuffled deck of card, how should the subject use the feedback to get a high score?
+Given a shuffled deck of cards, how should the subject use the feedback to get a high score?
 Extensive numerical work in the literature suggests that greedy (guessing the most likely card given the feedback) is close to optimal.
 Next we will see that implementing the greedy strategy reduces to evaluating the permanent of a matrix.
 Then we apply SIS to estimate the expected number of correct guesses using the greedy strategy for any reasonable deck size.
 The exact value of greedy was only known for small decks in the literature, and the SIS estimator is close to the known exact values.

 To see the relation of card guessing experiments and evaluating permanents let us fix some notation.
-Consider a deck of $N$ cards, with $n$ distinct values (say, $1, 2, \ldots, n $) with value $i$ repeated $m_i$ times, so $\sum_1^n m_i = N$.
+Consider a deck of $N$ cards, with $d$ distinct values (say, $1, 2, \ldots, d $) with value $i$ repeated $k_i$ times, so $\sum_1^d k_i = N$.
 An example is a normal deck of cards $(N = 52)$ with $13$ values each with multiplicity $4$.

 The deck is shuffled and a guessing subject makes sequential guesses.
-Consider the situation that there are $a_i$ cards labeled $i$ that are not guessed yet.
-Moreover, let $b_i$ be the number of incorrect guesses where the subject chose card labeled $i$.
-Let $N(a,b)$ be the number of permutations of a deck of $N' = \sum_1^n a_i$ cards, where cards labeled $1$ are not in first $b_1$ positions and cards labeled $2$ are not in next $b_2$ positions and so on.
-Then $N(a,b) = Per(M_{ab})$ with $M_{ab}$ a zero-one matrix with zero blocks of size $a_1\times b_1,a_2\times b_2,\ldots$ as shown in Figure \ref{fig:zero_block_matrix}.
+Each time the subject is told if the guess is correct or not. { Consider we want to find the card that the greedy strategy chooses for the next step.
+Let $a_i$ be the number of cards labeled $i$ that have been in the deck so far but the guessing subject has not guessed them correctly. } Moreover, let $b_i$ be the number of incorrect guesses where the subject chose card labeled $i$.
+As a consequence of the definitions, $\sum_{i=1}^d a_i= \sum_{i=1}^d b_i$.
+Let $N(a,b)$ be the number of permutations of a deck of $N' = \sum_1^d a_i$ cards, where cards labeled $1$ are not in first $b_1$ positions and cards labeled $2$ are not in next $b_2$ positions and so on.
+Then $N(a,b) = \per(M_{ab})$ with $M_{ab}$ a zero-one matrix with zero blocks of size $a_1\times b_1,a_2\times b_2,\ldots$ as shown in Figure \ref{fig:zero_block_matrix}.

 The number of consistent arrangements with card labeled $i$ in the next position is equal $N(a^{*i},b)$ where $a^{*i}_i = a_i - 1$ and $a^{*i}_j = a_j$ for all $j \neq i$.
 Thus, the chance that next guess is $i$ equals